 Interested candidates who meet the program's eligibility requirements can apply online between July 1 and October 31 on an annual basis.
 Candidates who are selected as IAF-J finalists will be notified in January, with finalist interviews scheduled in Washington, DC, and New York City between January and February.
 Official selections and announcement of IAF-J awards will be made between February and March.

-The IAF-J is only open to mid-career U.S. citizens who possess a strong record of work experience as well as interest in U.S.-Japan relations.
+The IAF-J is only open to mid-career professionals who have a demonstrated commitment to a career in foreign policy and have an interest in U.S.-Japan relations.
 The program welcomes applicants from a broad range of professional, academic, and personal backgrounds.
-While the IAF-J is intended primarily for those without substantial prior experience in Japan, although the selection committee has made exceptions when it considered that the fellowship would allow an individual to add a significant new dimension to his or her career.
+While the IAF-J is intended primarily for those without substantial prior experience in Japan, exceptions have been made when an applicant has demonstrated that the fellowship would add a significant new dimension to his or her career.
 Knowledge of the Japanese language is not a requirement.
 Qualified candidates must be U.S. citizens who are eligible to work in the United States.
 CFR does not sponsor for visas.

 Fellows are selected on the basis of academic and professional accomplishments and promise, the merits and feasibility of their specific research or action proposals, character and personal qualities conducive to promoting cross-cultural communication and cooperation, and the contribution that the proposed research or professional activity will make to the applicant’s individual career development.